yashilanka/jquery.filer/README.md

 PHP File Uploader
 -------
 PHP File Uploader is an easy to use, hi-performance File Upload Script which allows you to upload files to webserver.
-You can get it on the link bellow.
+You can get it on the link below.
 <br>
 <b><a href="https://github.com/CreativeDream/php-uploader" target="blank">PHP Uploader</a></b>